 The reactor measured 6.5 m x 2.7 m x 4 m and was received at Immingham port.
-It was subsequently transported to Frodsham using 12 axle lines of modular trailers.
+It was subsequently transported to Frodsham using 12 axle lines of modular heavy-duty trailers.

 Once on site, the unit needed to be transported across a waterway and required the use of a temporary bridge.
 Allelys jacked up the bridge, positioned rollers underneath and connected winches.
 The bridge was then winched across the waterway on the rollers.